UBC-MOAD/docs/ssh_access.rst

       HostName salish.eos.ubc.ca
       User username

-.. note:: Please be sure to replace :kbd:`username` with your EOAS user id.
+.. note:: Please be sure to replace ``username`` with your EOAS user id.

 Save your file with :kbd:`Ctrl-o` (then hit enter), and exit :program:`nano` with :kbd:`Ctrl-x`.